< Topic Landing Page

 AHPA Works to Bridge the Gap in Healthcare for Rural and Underserved Communities

 The Adventist Health Policy Association (AHPA) addresses healthcare disparities through initiatives that improve healthcare access in rural and underserved areas.
 AHPA member health systems promote and work to expand the federal Rural Health Clinics (RHC) Program, which increases access to primary care in underserved rural communities.
 In addition to expanding the RHC program, these health systems conduct Community Health Needs Assessments (CHNAs) to identify and respond to the specific healthcare needs of their local communities.
 These systems invest in community development, care coordination, mental and behavioral health services and food security programs.
-To reduce workforce shortages, AHPA members partner with educational institutions, provide training programs, and send out mobile health units to deliver essential services.
+To reduce workforce shortages, AHPA members partner with educational institutions, provide training programs and send out mobile health units to deliver essential services.

 Funding can support: